b-gandhi1/franka-datacollect-ws-ros-mcp/README.md

 1. fibrescope sometimes does not work. to solve this open camera with pylon and close > run code again.
 2. sometimes the camera trigger does not get registered, along with other ros2 to ros1 communication.
 Restart `ros1-bridge` to solve this.
 3. RT Kernel: Sometimes ROS crashes while running on laptop.
 Easy fix: connect laptop charger! :)
-4. If `acm1` selected for board, may create issues. acm0 preffered.
+4. If `acm1` selected for arduino board, may create issues. `acm0` preffered.
    ```
    sudo chmod 666 /dev/ttyACM0 # run in bash
    # then log out and in again into laptop.